hunter-read/digital-ocean-dynamic-dns/README.md

 Python script and systemd services can be installed with `sudo ./install`, all you need is your api key (which is store locally on your device only)

+Installation can be done in a script with `sudo API_KEY="your_api_key_here" ./install --non-interactive`, this will set ipv6 support to enabled if network requirements are met

 Python logs can be found in /var/log/digital-ocean/digital-ocean-dns-updater.log